 Sometimes, astute investors also choose to rebalance their portfolio in a downturn — by buying new stocks.
-It’s difficult, though not impossible, to profit from novel trends that can come forth during a crisis.
+It’s difficult, though not impossible, to profit from new trends that can come forth during a crisis.

-Acquiring assets that benefit from the circumstances of a market crash may lead to gains.
 It’s worth noting that this investment strategy doesn’t involve pulling money out of the stock market — it just means selling some stocks to buy others.

 For example, during the initial shock of the 2020 crisis, many stocks suffered steep declines.
-But, there were some that outperformed the market due to recent market shifts.
-Stocks for companies that specialize in work-from-home software, like those in the video conferencing space, saw increase in value.
+But, there were some that outperformed the market due to certain market shifts.
+Stocks for companies that specialize in work-from-home software, like those in the video conferencing space, saw increases in value.

-Cybersecurity stocks, similarly, held up due to increased market demand in that sector.
-Home workout equipment, like exercise bikes, became in high demand, leading related stocks higher.
+Bear in mind, though, that these gains are often temporary.
+For example, home workout equipment, like exercise bikes, became in high demand, leading related stocks higher.
 Some remote-based healthcare companies saw share prices rise.
 But in some cases, these gains were short-lived.

-During downturns, it could be worthwhile for investors to examine asset allocations — or, the amount of money an investor holds in each asset.
+During downturns, it could be worthwhile for investors to examine their asset allocations — or, the amount of money an investor holds in each asset.